Koh Samui: Welcome to Thailand’s island paradise

 With year-round sunshine, a dazzling array of gorgeous beaches, and a vibrant nightlife, Koh Samui has all of the magical requirements for an unforgettable holiday.

-This beautiful island in the Gulf of Thailand offers a lot of breathtaking sights to explore and I have painstakingly selected the best of the best.
+This beautiful island in the Gulf of Thailand offers a lot of breathtaking sights to explore and I have finally selected the best of the best.

 Where to stay in Koh Samui

 The majority of visitors to Samui will more often than not end up staying in Chaweng or Lamai.

 Chaweng is the busiest and largest resort town in Samui and is the center of all attractions regarding dining, shopping and nightlife entertainment.